One-design racing: Sailing

-The Solent One Design Class was one of the earliest O.D. classes formed after discussions took place in 1893 and subsequent years.
+The Solent One Design Class was one of the earliest one-design classes formed after discussions took place in 1893 and subsequent years.
 It quickly became popular, and was patronised by some of the most energetic and best known yacht owners in the Solent, Portsmouth and Southampton waters including Sir Philip Hunloke, the King's yachtmaster.
 Formed under the auspices of the Solent Sailing Club, the class was adopted by the Royal Yacht Squadron and the Island Sailing Club in 1895.
 The dimensions of the boats were length overall, 33 ft 3 in; Waterline length, 25 ft; Beam, 7 ft 9 in; Draft, 5 ft; Sail area, 750 sq ft.; Displacement, 5 tons with 2 tons 13 cwt. of lead in the keel.
 Cutter rig with 6 ft bowsprit.
-Designed by H.W.
-White, ten were built in 1895/6 by Messrs.
+Designed by H. W. White, ten were built in 1895/6 by Messrs.
 White Brothers of Itchen Ferry, Southampton and another twelve were built in the following year.
 The class enjoyed ten years of keen racing but the Metre Rule, which was introduced in 1907 effectively killed the class.
 The only boat still afloat is Rosenn, formally Eilun, sail number 6.
 Now, fully restored, she has been identified as meriting inclusion in the National Register of Historic Vessels of the United Kingdom.
 She is kept in Lymington where she is still racing and winning on the Solent.

 Conversely the Howth 17, designed just four years later by Sir Walter H. Boyd of Howth, Co.
 Dublin is still actively raced and is the oldest one-design racing keelboat still sailing as designed.
-While fifteen of the current fleet were built in 1898-1914, new boats can still be added, most recently in 2017.
+While fifteen of the current fleet were built from 1898 to 1914, new boats can still be added, most recently in 2017.

 As a general rule, the tolerances are strictest in smaller boats like dinghy classes and small keelboats.
 In some cases the tolerances are specified in a confidential Building Specification and often everything is designed and produced at the same factory or a very few factories.
 Examples are the Laser, Melges 24, and several small keelboats designed by Nathanael Greene Herreshoff, such as the 12½.
 In others the specification is published but the boats may only be produced by licensed manufacturers with usually only one builder in any country or region.
 Examples are the Olympic Finn and 470 but in both these classes a single manufacturer has succeeded in building faster boats than all other manufacturers.